 Flights to Rome on smaller, budget or charter carriers will land here.

 The Rome airport of Fiumicino is about 40 kilometers (25 miles) outside of Rome’s historic center (literally in the town of Fiumicino, on the coast.)
 Ciampino airport is only about 12.5 km (7.5 miles) outside the Rome’s city center.

 Here is the official website for the airports in Rome, translated as “aeroporti di Roma.”

 It defaults to Fiumicino airport, but you can select Ciampino airport, and also change the language to English (there is a button at the top of the screen.)

 On the above site, you can find maps for the airports in Rome.

 Ciampino is quite small but Fiumicino is a major international airport and it can be easy to go to the wrong terminal, so just make sure to have your terminal information before arriving at the airport.

 There are three terminals at Fiumicino airport:

-If you get dropped at the wrong terminal, you can either walk between them (about 10 minutes' walk between each), or take the free shuttle that goes around the airport, about every 15 minutes.
+If you get dropped at the wrong terminal by your taxi, you can either walk between them (about 10 minutes' walk between each), or take the free shuttle that goes around the airport, about every 15 minutes.

-Ciampino airport is much smaller than Fiumicino, and has only one terminal for commercial flights.
-You just need to check in, and then find your gate.
+Ciampino airport is much smaller than Fiumicino, and has only one terminal for commercial flights, which is used for both arrivals and departures.